 In this section, we describe the system setup for our problem setting.
-The overall architecture of EXstream is shown in Figure 1(c).
-The top dashed rectangle in Figure 1(c) is a CEP-based monitoring system.
+The overall architecture of XStream is shown in Figure 1(c).
 We consider a data source S, generating events of n types, $\mathbf{E} = \{E_1, E_2, \ldots, E_n\}$.
 Events of these types are received by the CEP-based monitoring system continuously.
 Each event type follows a schema, comprised of a set of attributes; all event schemas share a common timestamp attribute.
 The timestamp attribute records the occurrence time of each event.
-Figure 2 shows some example event types in the Hadoop cluster monitoring use case [26].
+Figure 2 shows some example event types in the Hadoop cluster monitoring use case [28].